DENGYONGZHEN/devops-space/SAA-C03 for self learning.md

 C. Create an AWS Identity and Access Management (IAM) policy that requires the use of tags on EBS volumes.
 Use AWS Cost Explorer to display resources that are not properly tagged.
 Encrypt the untagged resources manually.

-#### D. Create an AWS Config rule for Amazon EBS to evaluate if a volume is encrypted and to flag the volume if it is not encrypted.
+##### D. Create an AWS Config rule for Amazon EBS to evaluate if a volume is encrypted and to flag the volume if it is not encrypted.

+> AWS Config provides a managed rule specifically for checking if EBS volumes are encrypted.
+This solution:
+>
+> - **Automates compliance checks**: Evaluates the encryption status of EBS volumes continuously or at specified intervals.

-### Question #690
+#### Question #690

 A company regularly uploads GB-sized files to Amazon S3.
 After the company uploads the files, the company uses a fleet of Amazon EC2 Spot Instances to transcode the file format.
-The company needs to scale throughput when the company uploads data from the on-premises data center to Amazon S3 and when the company downloads data from Amazon S3 to the EC2 instances.
-Which solutions will meet these requirements?
+The company needs to **scale throughput when the company uploads data from the on-premises data center to Amazon S3** and when the company **downloads data from Amazon S3 to the EC2 instances.** Which solutions will meet these requirements?
 (Choose two.)

 A. Use the S3 bucket access point instead of accessing the S3 bucket directly.

 B. Upload the files into multiple S3 buckets.

-#### C. Use S3 multipart uploads.
+##### C. Use S3 multipart uploads.

-#### D. Fetch multiple byte-ranges of an object in parallel.
+##### D. Fetch multiple byte-ranges of an object in parallel.

 E. Add a random prefix to each object when uploading the files.

+> **Multipart upload** divides a file into smaller parts and uploads them in parallel, significantly increasing upload throughput.
+>
+>  **fetching byte-ranges in parallel** splits the object into smaller chunks and retrieves them simultaneously, increasing download throughput.

-### Question #691
+#### Question #691

-A solutions architect is designing a shared storage solution for a web application that is deployed across multiple Availability Zones.
+A solutions architect is designing a **shared storage solution** for a web application that is deployed across multiple Availability Zones.
 The web application runs on Amazon EC2 instances that are in an Auto Scaling group.
-The company plans to make frequent changes to the content.
-The solution must have strong consistency in returning the new content as soon as the changes occur.
+The company plans to make frequent changes to the content. **The solution must have strong consistency in returning the new content as soon as the changes occur**.
 Which solutions meet these requirements?
 (Choose two.)

-A. Use AWS Storage Gateway Volume Gateway Internet Small Computer Systems Interface (iSCSI) block storage that is mounted to the individual EC2 instances.
+- A. Use AWS Storage Gateway Volume Gateway Internet Small Computer Systems Interface (iSCSI) block storage that is mounted to the individual EC2 instances.

-#### B. Create an Amazon Elastic File System (Amazon EFS) file system.
+- ##### B. Create an Amazon Elastic File System (Amazon EFS) file system.
 Mount the EFS file system on the individual EC2 instances.

-C. Create a shared Amazon Elastic Block Store (Amazon EBS) volume.
+- C. Create a shared Amazon Elastic Block Store (Amazon EBS) volume.
 Mount the EBS volume on the individual EC2 instances.

-D. Use AWS DataSync to perform continuous synchronization of data between EC2 hosts in the Auto Scaling group.
+- D. Use AWS DataSync to perform continuous synchronization of data between EC2 hosts in the Auto Scaling group.

-#### E. Create an Amazon S3 bucket to store the web content.
+- ##### E. Create an Amazon S3 bucket to store the web content.
 Set the metadata for the Cache-Control header to no- cache.
 Use Amazon CloudFront to deliver the content.

+> Setting the **Cache-Control header to no-cache** forces CloudFront to retrieve the latest content from S3, ensuring the most up-to-date content is delivered.

-### Question #692
+#### Question #692

 A company is deploying an application in three AWS Regions using an Application Load Balancer.
-Amazon Route 53 will be used to distribute traffic between these Regions.
-Which Route 53 configuration should a solutions architect use to provide the MOST high-performing experience?
+Amazon Route 53 will be used to distribute traffic between these Regions. **Which Route 53 configuration should a solutions architect use to provide the MOST high-performing experience**?

-- #### A. Create an A record with a latency policy.
+- ##### A. Create an A record with a latency policy.

 - B. Create an A record with a geolocation policy.